Major ISPs Agree to Peer at Grenada Internet Exchange Point

 It's not that far-fetched.
 With LIME and FLOW having already established their willingness and capacity to participate in exchanges in the Caribbean, the onus is now on ISPs, governments, businesses, and consumers to continue pressing to transform the region.
 In this regard, we can look at the GREX launch as one small step for Grenada, one giant leap for Caribbean Internet infrastructure development.

 By Bevil Wooding, Internet Strategist at Packet Clearing House.
+Packet Clearing House (PCH) is an international non-profit organization responsible for providing operational support and security to critical Internet infrastructure.
 Follow Wooding on Twitter: @bevilwooding and Facebook: facebook.com/bevilwooding or email